ayoolaolafenwa/orangelib/README.md

 # Orangelib

-Oranges_classifier is the github repository hosting orangelib.
+This is the official github repository of Orangelib..
 Orangelib is a library built to simplify the implementation of computer vision in real problems.
-It is a library for classifying oranges into two classes: ripe and uripe.
+It is a library for classifying oranges, apples and bananas.

-The model for classifying oranges is trained with MobilleNetV2.
-Both the trained model and the dataset used in training the model are available as releases in this repository.
+The models for classifying oranges, bananas and apples are trained with MobilleNetV2.
+Both the trained models and the dataset used in training the model are available as releases in this repository.

 Install Orangelib with:

 **pip install orangelib**
+#Implementing Orangeclassifier With Orangelib:
+Orangeclassifier is used to classify ripe and unripe oranges.

-## The code to implement the classification of oranges with orangelib:
+## The code to implement the classification of a single image with orangelib:
 ```
 from orangelib.model import OrangeClassifier